Opinion dynamics: Statistical physics and beyond

 \subsubsection{Moment-closure methods}

-The description of stochastic dynamics frequently leads to a hierarchy of equations for different moments of the distribution generated by the process. \textcite{porter_dynamical_2016} give a simple example as follows.
+The description of stochastic dynamics frequently leads to a hierarchy of equations for different moments of the distribution generated by the process. \textcite{newman_networks_2018} gives a simple example as follows [also reported by \textcite{porter_dynamical_2016}].
 Consider a spreading process on a network, where each node can be susceptible ($s_i=0$) or infected ($s_i=1$), and where infected nodes infect each of their neighbors with rate $\lambda$.
 If $A_{ij}$ denotes the elements of the adjaceny matrix, we have

 where the angle brackets stands for an average over realizations.
 This is an equation for the first moment $\langle s_i\rangle$, but on the right-hand side we find the second-order moment $\langle s_i s_j\rangle$.
 If we were to write down a similar equation for $\frac{d}{dt}\langle s_i s_j\rangle$, we would find third-order moments and so on.
 The term ``moment-closure'' refers to mathematical approximations with which these hierarchies of equations are truncated.
-The key step is to approximate higher-order moments by expressions involving lower-order moments.
+The key step is to approximate higher-order moments by expressions involving lower-order moments [similarly to the Kirkwood closure method in physics \cite{kirkwood_statistical_1935}].
 For example, writing $\langle s_i s_j\rangle \approx \langle s_i\rangle \langle s_j \rangle$ leads to a closed description for first-order moments only.
 This neglects correlations between the states of neighboring nodes, amounting to a type of mean-field description.
 Similarly, retaining first and second order moments is akin to making a pair approximation.